greglook/vault/README.md

 This is a quick tour of the concepts in Vault.
 For more details, follow the links or browse around the [doc](doc/) folder.

-### Blob Storage
+### Blob Layer

 At the lowest level, Vault is built on [content-addressable storage](doc/blobs.md).
-Data is stored in _blobs_, which are a sequence of bytes addressed by a cryptographic hash of their contents.
+Data is stored in _blobs_, which are opaque byte sequences addressed by a cryptographic hash of their contents.
 The combination of a hash algorithm and the corresponding digest is enough information to securely and uniquely identify a blob.
-These _hash-ids_ are formatted like a URN:
+These _hash-ids_ are formatted like a
+URN:

 `sha256:2f72cc11a6fcd0271ecef8c61056ee1eb1243be3805bf9a9df98f92f7636b05c`